UPennCBE544/CBE5440-2024/ProjectDescription.md

            1. Build a facet that is approximately N=20
            2. Delete atoms until the facet has the desired termination on both sides
            3. Constrain a stochiometric set of the center atoms
+           4. Reset the vacuum to be 10 angstroms on each side of the slab
-           4. Check that the surface is inversion symmetric
+           5. Check that the surface is inversion symmetric
-           5. Save this surface based on number of bulk units in the slab
+           6. Save this surface based on number of bulk units in the slab
-           6. Delete the **outside** 2 Ruthenium and 4 Oxygen from each side of the surface.
+           7. Delete the **outside** 2 Ruthenium and 4 Oxygen from each side of the surface.
 Save this surface based on the new number of bulk units in the slab.
 Do this so that you have a total of 4 of the same facet+termination surfaces at different sizes.
-           7. Relax the surfaces
+           8. Relax the surfaces

 2. Generate Asymmetric Surface Facet -

 3. Adsorb -

-4. Generate Pourbaix Diagram -
+5. Generate Pourbaix Diagram -

-5. Copy most stable adsorbate configuration -
+6. Copy most stable adsorbate configuration -
    - k-point convergence test: (1x1x1) (5x5x1) (15x15x1) (25x25x1)

-6. Calculate Surface Energy -
+7. Calculate Surface Energy -